navikt/dev-rapid/README.md

 Protobuf messages are forwards and backwards compatible, and will continue to work with older and newer clients provided that you follow these golden rules:

-1) Field types, names, or enumerations MUST NOT change.
+1) Message name, field types, field names, or enumerations MUST NOT change.
-2) Fields MUST NOT be removed.
+2) Messages or fields MUST NOT be removed.

 Breaking these rules will break all consumers of your message.
 Don't do it.